 Many accidents are the result of a simple mistake, but other accidents are caused by extreme indifference to the safety of others.
 In those cases, you may be entitled to additional compensation, but you need to understand the law and how to convince the other side that yours is not an ordinary personal injury case.
 Failing to understand what makes these cases unique could potentially cost you hundreds of thousands of dollars in compensation.

 At Staver Accident Injury Lawyers, P.C., we help injured people in Illinois get the compensation they need.
-If you’ve been injured and don’t know where to turn, call us at (312) 236-2900 or our online contact form to schedule a free consultation to discuss your case with one of our experienced personal injury attorneys.
+If you’ve been injured and don’t know where to turn, call us at (312) 236-2900 or our online contact form to schedule a free consultation to discuss your case with one of our experienced personal injury lawyers in Chicago.

 In order to understand the nature of recklessness, it may be helpful to first define negligence.
 Negligence is typically defined as “a failure to behave with the level of care that someone of ordinary prudence would have exercised under the same circumstances.”
 To put it another way, we consider someone to be negligent when they behave in a careless manner.
 They didn’t intend to cause an accident, they just weren’t careful enough to avoid one.

 In the context of a personal injury case, you can hold another person liable for your injuries if you can prove that their negligence caused the accident.
 In order to do that, you must prove the following elements:

 This may make more sense in the context of a car accident.
 Each driver owes the other drivers on the road a duty to drive safely and according to local traffic laws.
 If one driver isn’t paying attention, runs a stop sign, and crashes into you, that driver may be held liable for your injuries because they failed in their duty to drive safely.